top of page

 Not just to offer rooms.
 But to offer a way of being.

-And maybe that’s the most Greek thing of all.
+Maybe that's the most Greek thing of all, and the most human.

 2 Comments